Only warning notices for SUP ban violation till Jul 10; action will include fine, jail term: Rai | Law-Order

 However, the government will give top priority to creating awareness against the use of SUP items and providing their alternatives to people, he said.

 ''Many people believe that setting up enforcement teams, imposing fines and closing down (defaulting) units will make the ban successful.
 Our government thinks differently...
-We aim to create awareness and provide alternatives to people before enforcing the ban,'' the minister said.
+Our aim is to create awareness and provide alternatives to people before enforcing the ban,'' the minister said.

 ''Punitive action will be taken after July 10 against the repeat offenders...Violation of the ban will invite a fine of up to Rs 1 lakh or jail term up to 5 years or both under the Environment Protection Act, 1986,'' he said.